 The Chicago Tribune reported in November that Wilson has a self-contradictory mental health record and that while he has claimed to have received psychiatric help since childhood, he also has acknowledged “doing crazy stuff to get out of the cell.”

-Wilson was found fit to stand trial in 2003, when he was sentenced to 11 years for robbing a school/place of worship.
+Wilson was found fit to stand trial in 2003, when he was .
 He had been on parole less than a year when, police say, he stabbed Kelli O’Laughlin to death in her Indian Head Park home.

 The case’s next status hearing is scheduled for May 14.
 Wilson is charged in a 31-count felony indictment, including charges of first-degree murder, armed robbery, aggravated unlawful restraint and home invasion.